Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/togaf/ADM-Techniques-7-BTRA-Business-Transformation-Readiness-Assessment.md

 And so there's some basic management communication that needs to happen to know what the drivers of the business are, what's the scope of the project.

 2. **Present the readiness factors using Maturity Model**
+  - we were talking about architectural maturity, and that's just your capability to do architecture.
+  - But different parts of your organization have different maturities.
+  - Maybe there's an IT maturity that we need to evaluate.
+  - Determine the baseline Maturity
+  - Determine the target Maturity
+    * So what do we need to do to get to this team or this business section up to the speed where we need them to be?
+    * How can we shortcut that

+3. **Assess the readiness factors, including readiness factor rating**
+   - Another workshop, multidisciplinary workshop
+   - You're going to use these maturity models and you're going to have to basically determine how ready people are for these change
+   - You're going to rank them on certain criteria
+    * How urgent is it?
+    * What?
+    * How difficult is it?
+    * What are the risks?

+4. Assessing risks for each readiness factor and how can you mitigate that risk?
+   - Probably another workshop where you are going to discuss this.
+5. Work these actions into Phase E (opportunities and solutions) and Phase F (implementation & migrations plans)
+   -  in phases E and F, as you're coming out with breaking up architectures into transition architectures.
+   - breaking up roadmap into work packages
+   - that's going to be based on your business, business, readiness to accept change.